yyt1208732230/test-alexnet-nodule-detection/readme.md

 #### i.
 Before images preprocess

+- please remove all `.gitkeep` files in this project before start your experiment
 - generate a pickle pointer-file with python3.7:  `python .\pyprocessing\loadpath.py`
 - make sure the existence of `\TCIA_METADATA\tcia-diagnosis-data-2012-04-20.csv`